Futile/go-lil-t/README.md

     If(result == nil).Errorf("error")
 ```

-which is much more readable and takes less lines in the file.
+which is much more readable.
+Also it helps to remove clutter from tests.

 Example:
 ---------